michaelradionov/dfh/README.md

 # Disk space monitoring script
-`df -h` in Cron with Slack notifications
+`df -h` in your Cron with Slack notifications

 ## Installation